jbconway/inst414-final-project-Jillian-Conway/README.md

 - Feature engineering based on seasonal and abundance trends

-- Model evaluation using confusion matrix and classification report
+- Model evaluation based on calculated accuracy values

 - Data cleaning and transformation using pandas